k78ma/quartz/content/ML/Infinite-horizon MDP Solutions.md

 $$
 \mathbf{E}\left[ \sum_{t=0}^{\infty} \gamma^{t}R_{t}\;|\;\pi,s_{0} \right] = \mathbf{E}[R_{0}+\gamma R_{1}+\gamma^{2}R_{2}+\dots| \; \pi, s_{0}]
 $$
-The $t$ indices here are not the number of steps to go, but the number of steps forward from the starting state (there is no notion of “steps to go” in the infinite horizon case).
+Unlike finite-horizon and it's use of $h$ (horizon), the $t$ indices here are not the number of steps to go, but the number of steps forward from the starting state (there is no notion of “steps to go” in the infinite horizon case).

 Why do we do discounting?
 Two reasons:
 - In economic terms, you’d generally rather have some money today than that same amount of money next week (because you could use it now or invest it).